johnallenvalentine/johnallenvalentine.github.io/_posts/2016-10-05-the-prep-room-by-jason-mitchell.md

 ---
 layout: post
-title: The Prep Room by Jason Mitchell
+title: "The Prep Room" by Jason Mitchell
 ---

 *This was originally posted to a private lodge Facebook group for Fort Worth Lodge #148.*